fpapado/react-lazy-images/README.md

 ## Examples
 ### About understanding the library and loading patterns
-A variety of usage examples and recipes is provided in the form of storybook.
+A variety of usage examples and recipes are provided in the form of Storybook.

 [You can browse the documentation online](https://fpapado.github.io/react-lazy-images) or look at `stories/`.

 Read the notes section either on Storybook or the story source if you are wondering about the specifics of each pattern demonstrated.

-### About using it in practice and abstracting over it
+### About abstracting over it and presentational patterns
 [The starter on Codesandbox](https://codesandbox.io/s/jnn9wjkj1w) has a good basis for two popular presentational patterns.
 In particular, it shows intrinsic placeholders and fading in the actual image.